NYPMIFA permits expenditures from a historical gift, as long as these 8 factors are considered:

 Repeat steps 8 and 9 for all funds that need an Opt Out applied.
 If many funds need to be assigned the code, you can submit the information as a group via the Data Load Template.
 This code can also be assigned when a new fund is created in Fundriver.

-For other Spending Rules (Per Unit Distribution, Proportional Distribution, etc.), they will automatically distribute 100% except for funds that have an OO code (which will only get a distribution for the amount above water).
+For other Spending Rules (Per Unit Distribution, Proportional Distribution, etc.), they will automatically distribute 100% except for funds that have a code (which will only get a distribution for the amount above water).